ZekePulido/birthday_card/README.md

 # Birthday Card App
-This is a simple virtual Birthday Card
+This is a simple virtual Birthday Card built with flutter

 # How to run